freestarcapital/aerospike-gce-deployment-manager/README.md

 These files are user-configurable templates.
 Please change these to your requirements.

-* namespace.jinja - This is your aerospike namespace file.
-Change everything within the macro statement to reflect the namespace definition for your cluster.
 * config.yaml - This is your cluster's configuration in GCE.
 Change the parameters to match the requirements for your cluster.

 # Performance